-“Charlie Evans, 28, also struggled with her gender identity from a young age, [and] at 15, she started to identify as a boy, shaving her head, binding her breasts and using male pronouns,” Barnes and Cohen recounted.
+“Charlie Evans, 28, also struggled with her gender identity from a young age, [and] at 15, she started to identify as a boy, shaving her head, binding her breasts and using male pronouns,” Barnes and Cohen recounted in an interview on Seattlepi.com.
 “She never took testosterone, and after several years, went back to identifying as a woman.”

 Now she seeks to help others like her – who made the wrong decision – to make things right again.

 “She has since set up a support network for de-transitioners and said she had been contacted by about 300 people – including some who had surgically transitioned,” BBC informed.

 Confusion and mental challenges spurred many biological females to make the wrong decision.